ericdunbar/ics4u_wiki/termwork/digital-sage/Theoretical-Computer-Science.md

 ### Theoretical Computer Science options
 _Note_: There will be a limit on topic selection so that there is at **most** 3 presentations per topic.
 A topic selection sheet will be available at least 2 weeks prior to the start of presentations.

+**NEW:** Based on the new distance learning model, the topics have been randomly assigned to you instead.
+Please see the listing below for your topic.

   * Attribute Grammar
   * Automata Theory
   * Complexity Theory